Reading at Stewards

 The latest curriculum for English states that ‘Reading at key stage 3 and 4 should be wide, varied and challenging.
 Pupils should be expected to read whole books, to read in depth and to read for pleasure and information.’
 At Stewards Academy developing pupils’ reading skills is a key priority.
 The importance of reading cannot be overstated.
 Teenagers who read for pleasure are much more likely to get a better job when they become adults, according to an in-depth and long-running sociological study.

 Pupils in years 7 8 and 9 have two library sessions every half term.
-This session is dedicated to improving their reading skills.
-They have the opportunity to read independently, one to one or sometimes in small groups.
+This session is dedicated to improving reading skills.
+Pupils have the opportunity to read independently, one to one or sometimes in small groups.
 All pupils may visit the library, where they choose a book and take Renaissance Reading quiz.
-To complement the ACE lesson, all students are expected to complete 30 minutes reading a day as part of their English homework.
-Extensive research suggests this has a significant impact on pupil progress.

 The School Library

-Mrs Bailey the reading manager is responsible for our Library, which is a busy hub of the school.
-Many reading lessons take place in the library.
+Mrs Bailey the reading manager is responsible for our Library, which is a busy hub in the school.
+Reading lessons take place in the library.
 Break and lunchtimes it is often full of pupils working hard.
 All pupils are welcome to use this excellent facility to read, to study, to take Renaissance quizzes and to research via the Internet or reference books for homework.
 We hold various competitions and incentives to encourage reading for pleasure, there is certainly never a dull moment in our Library!

 Each term, one week is dedicated to reading across the whole school.
 The English department and Mrs Bailey organise a wide range of reading activities takes place to encourage a love of literature.
 We choose a different theme for each such as ‘Poetry’, ‘Diaries’, and the all-time favourite ‘Harry Potter’.
 These include, author visits, competitions, and staff readings in the library.